 That’s it.
 And trust me—it’s harder than it looks.

-For instance, if you get 6 reps with, let’s say, 135 pounds on your military press, add 5 pounds to each side of the bar for your next set.
+For instance, if you military press 135 pounds for 6 reps on your first set, you add 5 pounds to each side of the bar for your next set.

 I saved this for last because, quite frankly, it’s far less important than proper diet and training.